A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

 \section{Lower bounds}

-In this section, we state a generic bound on the rate of prefix-free source coding within the feedback loops of Fig. \ref{fig:ditharch} that apply irrespective of the marginal distribution of the dither signal $\rs{d}_{t}$.
-Thus, lower bounds that applying to the system of Fig. \ref{fig:ditharch} apply to systems without dithering a special case.
+We now derive lower bounds on the rate of prefix-free coding within the feedback loops of Fig. \ref{fig:ditharch}.
+These bounds apply irrespective of the marginal distribution of the dither signal $\rs{d}_{t}$, and thus also apply to systems without dithering.